SoLo Funds: Services

-Controversy
+Operations

+As of November 2025, the company reported it had provided loans worth $700 million to more than 2 million active users.
+The company is headquartered in Los Angeles.
+Travis Holoway is the company's CEO, and Rodney Williams is the company's president.

+Legal issues

 The company functions via a peer-to-peer lending platform, claiming that its loans are interest free.
 However, SoLo Funds has been involved in several legal cases over alleged misleading marketing about its business model.

 In May 2023, the company settled regulatory cases in California, Connecticut and Washington DC, over allegedly misleading consumers about interest rates and fees as tips and donations.
 The company defended its tipping and donation model, but paid some penalties and agreed to make disclosures about tips and donations being voluntary.

 In December 2023, Maryland regulators raised similar allegations.
 In May 2024, the Consumer Financial Protection Bureau (CFPB) sued the company over its lending model.

 In July 2024, Pennsylvania Attorney General Michelle Henry announced a settlement with SoLo Funds for a regulatory case similar to those brought earlier by other states.
 The settlement, in the form of an assurance of voluntary compliance, required SoLo to pay a penalty and modify its business practices to comply with Pennsylvania law.

 In October 2024, a federal judge denied SoLo Funds’ motion to dismiss the CFPB ruling.

 In February 2025, the CFPB dropped its lawsuit against Solo Funds, reportedly the first case withdrawn by the CFPB after the Trump administration took over the agency.